Connemara

 Skill Level — Moderate

-This is a moderate self-guided or guided hotel tour.
+This is a moderate self-guided hotel tour.
 Daily cycling distances average 30 to 40 miles (48 to 64 km) per day.
 On several days, you can choose between different routes to make it easier or harder for you.
 The tour is suitable for adults of all ages but please make sure that you are prepared for the distance and difficulty level of this tour.
-A supported tour means that there is a support vehicle with tour leader but he/she does not cycle with group.
 The roads are all paved and the route is designed to ensure that you spend most of the week on quiet back roads, away from heavy traffic.
 To experience the majestic scenery of this area the route does have some climbs, so please train for your bike tour in Ireland.

 Airport Info